 The Arnot Ogden School of Radiology will make reasonable accommodations for qualified individuals with known disabilities as defined by the Americans with Disabilities Act, unless doing so would result in an undue hardship.
 Students with questions or concerns about type of discrimination in the program are encouraged to bring these issues to the attention of the faculty or Program Director.
-Supporting documentation and a personal statement is needed for accommodations of a diagnosed ADA -qualifying disability.
+Supporting documentation from a physician and a personal statement is needed for accommodations of a diagnosed ADA -qualifying disability.
+Students are encouraged to identify any learning disabilities that may affect their ability to be successful in their course of study.
+In order to provide special classroom accommodations, the student will be required to provide a copy of a current evaluation by a licensed psychologist or learning specialist who has been trained and licensed to evaluate learning disabilities.
+The Achievement Center in Horseheads, New York or the Sylvan Learning Center can provide these resources